Alvearie/de-identification/docs/masking-providers.md

 # Masking Providers
 ## Overview

-To preserve utility in the data being de-identified, the IBM Data De-Identification service supports the following data protection methods:
+To preserve utility in the data being de-identified, the Data De-Identification service supports the following data protection methods:

 * [ADDRESS](#address)
 * [ATC](#atc)